Pre-Health Core Studies Program

 As a Core Studies student, you will take the introductory science courses required for admission to most medical, dental, nursing or veterinary schools: general chemistry, introductory biology, organic chemistry, physics and biochemistry.
 General chemistry, introductory biology, organic chemistry and physics sequences consist of two semesters, and each semester includes a lab.

-If you would like to complete the requirements in one year, you should plan to begin your study in the summer with chemistry.
-The following academic year will include biology, organic chemistry and physics, thus preparing students for the May-June MCAT, DAT or GRE.
+If you intend to complete the requirements in one year, your core studies must begin in the summer with chemistry.
+The following academic year will include biology, organic chemistry physics and biochemistry, thus preparing students for the May-June MCAT, DAT or GRE.

-If you attend part time, it will take you two years to complete the program.
-Part-time Core Studies students generally take biology and chemistry the first year, and physics and organic chemistry the second year, planning for the May-June MCAT, DAT or GRE.
+If you attend part time, you may start in the summer or fall term and it will take you two years to complete the program.
+Part-time Core Studies students generally take biology and chemistry the first year, and physics, organic chemistry and biochemistry in the second year, planning for the May-June MCAT, DAT or GRE.

-Students enrolled in the Pre-Health Core Studies program often take additional courses beyond the Pre-Health professional admissions requirements.
-These additional courses may include topics like genetics, histology, or history and sociology of science, which will help deepen knowledge and preparation for medical, dental, veterinary or nursing training.
+Students enrolled in the Pre-Health Core Studies program often take additional courses beyond the minimum admissions requirements.
+Most core student take a total of 13 to 16 courses units.
+These additional courses may include topics like cell biology, genetics, microbiology, histology, or history and sociology of science.
+These classes help deepen knowledge and preparation for medical, dental, veterinary or nursing training.